uptake/autofocus/CONTRIBUTING.md

 If you see an issue that you would like to address, please open a pull request.

-This project is a volunteer effort, so it might take up to a few weeks to review a complex PR.
+This project is a volunteer effort, so it might take up to a few weeks to review a complex pull request.
 I promise that I will get to it, but I cannot promise that it will be fast!

 ## Steps for Making a Pull Request